 If love is that big, beautiful (and sometimes crazy) emotion that keeps us caring at all, then fear is the knot in our stomach that makes us refuse to let go.
 It keeps us up at night, has us checking our phone for text messages when it hasn’t buzzed, and keeps us quiet when we know something needs to be said.
 Sarah Benton notes in “The Challenges of Dealing with an Alcoholic Loved One,” “I have often observed that fear is a driving force in the way that families relate to a loved one's active alcoholism: fear of loss, fear of causing pain and discomfort, fear of illness and death, fear for safety, fears of opinions, fear of the unknown and fear of guilt.”
 Fear of change, retaliation, separation, or loss of control—all of these things can keep us in a situation that is less than ideal.
 If you’re a bundle of nerves, it might be a good time to evaluate what you can change in your life (your own boundaries and behaviors) and what isn’t effective to worry about (almost everything else out of your control).

 Running through that list of human emotions, who wouldn’t be exhausted?
 Sometimes, existing in a less than ideal status quo is easier than rocking an already shaky boat.
 This is especially true if you’ve been by the side of someone practicing addictive behaviors for quite a while.
 You might have tried and heard it all before, and exist in a state sort of like battle fatigue.
 If you feel exhausted, listen to that feeling.
 This is your body and your mind asking for a battery recharge.
 Focus in on your own basic self care.
 Remember that there is help out there for those with addictive behaviors in your life.
 But more importantly, you should help yourself.

 We're supporting the supporters.

-We created a unique program that helps you deal with a loved one's opiate addiction.
+We created a unique program that helps you deal with a loved one's addiction.